lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Retransmission Timer is not used.
 The Attempts counter is not used.

-Each Profile MUST specify which Rule ID value(s) is (are) allocated to this mode.
+Each Profile MUST specify which Rule ID value(s) correspond to SCHC F/R messages operating in this mode.
-For brevity, the rest of {{No-ACK-subsection}} only refers to Rule ID values that are allocated to this mode.

 The W field MUST NOT be present in the SCHC F/R messages.
 SCHC ACK MUST NOT be sent.